meganox/compass-typographic-scale/README.md

 ------------------------
 By default, `ts-establish-baseline` calls Vertical Rhythm's `establish-baseline` and resets top and bottom margins and padding on the heading selectors and classes and the outsize class names.
 Then when you call one of the `-with-rhythm` mixins any output for margin and paddings which are zero are suppressed, to avoid bloat.
-If you set the variable `$ts-bloat: true`, zero margins and padding *are* output for the rhythm mixins and the margin and padding resets are not performed.
-If you want to supress both the reset and the output when margin or padding is zero, leave `$ts-bloat: false` and call Vertical Rhythm's `establish-baseline` instead of `ts-establish-baseline`.
-Now if you don't call any of the rhythm mixins, no margins or padding will be output at all.
-If you do call a rhythm mixin, only margins and padding that are not zero are output.
+If you set the variable `$ts-reset-vertical-whitespace: false`, zero margins and padding *are* output for the rhythm mixins and the margin and padding resets are not performed.
+If you don't want the plugin to set margins and padding at all, set `$ts-reset-vertical-whitespace: false` and don't call any of the rhythm mixins; no margins or padding will be output at all.

-The word 'bloat' is used a little jokingly here, if you group your selectors so you're not calling a mixin over and over with the same parameters, or use
-@extends, and you are gzipping your CSS (both things you should always do), you can set `$ts-bloat: true` and still not worry about bloat.